 - Skunk Stripe: Mistake gets a white streak through his hair and down his face from one of his inventions going awry.

 - Stable Time Loop: In the end of the second BeanieQuest story, Bernard carves a picture of the beanie myth onto a rock on the moon so aliens would find them and makes sure the beginning of the first BeanieQuest story would still happen.

 - Strip Buffer

-- Tertiary Sexual Characteristics - Maryweather is the only dog in the strip in the CURRENT timeline that wears a shirt, and who has human-looking hair on her head, and eyelashes.
+- Tertiary Sexual Characteristics: Maryweather is the only dog in the strip in the CURRENT timeline who wears a shirt, and who has human-looking hair on her head, and eyelashes.
 Subverted with Pumpkin, who intentionally walks around nude to protest human empowerment over animals (but also wears glasses).

-- Trash the Set - How Derrick struck the Muņez family from the strip.
+- Trash the Set: How Dee struck the Muñez family from the strip.

 - Web First: As said, the online strips were compiled into 5 paperback volumes twice.

 - Webcomic Time: The comic has been going since 2001, but the time spent in the universe of the strip figures around 3 years, due to the 1-year Time Skip in the middle.
 Gets even more confusing when you figure in the time-traveling retcons, references to 7 years of feature films that Bernard wants to see, and Fish's numerous hiatuses.